eksiscloud/Varnish_7.x-multiple_sites/README.md

 ## The setup of Varnish

 I've tried comment everything but all I've done are quite basic things and self explaining.
-It is not so optimized, and TTLs aren't planned, but chosen by feelings.
+It is lightly optimized, and TTLs aren't planned, but chosen by feelings.

+The base idea behind TTLs are making compromisses between demand and use of RAM.
+In most of cases a new article gets attemtion max two days.
+At same time I'm using shorter TTLs with users and longer for Varnish.
+The idea behind that is to save space of theirs devices, because 90% of users have mobiles.
+They quite rarely visit again same resource after one week.
+Browsers are almot impossible to control, Safari is very famous of really aggressive caching, so I try to be sure that users get fresh content.
+Varnish on other hand can store objects more longer, because it can serve thwm really fast.

 ## Limitations